steflamb/ROS-small-scale-vehicle/README.md

 - **`./RQgeneration/`**
   Python scripts and tools used to process `.bag` files and generate data used to answer the research questions in the study.

+- **`./simulator_binary/`**
+  Unity-based Digital Twin of the small scale vehicle.
+Aready compiled for usage on Ubuntu systems.

 ## Usage

 Refer to the `README.md` files inside each subfolder for setup instructions, usage examples, and experiment details.